-Jon M. Montgomery has served as a member of the Board since the consummation of the Business Combination.
+Jon M. Montgomery has served as a member of the Board since November 2020, and has served as the Interim Chairperson of the Board since January 2024.
+He is chair of the nominating and governance committee and is a member of the audit and compensation committees.
+Mr. Montgomery sits on the Board of Nature's Miracle Holding Corp.
+(Nasdaq: NMHI) since January 2024.
+He is chair of the nominating and governance committee and is a member of the audit and compensation committees.
 Mr. Montgomery is a managing director at Meredith Financial Group Inc., a financial management and advisory firm located in New York City.
 From 2010 to 2013, he was managing partner at project finance advisory firm AGlobal Partners LLC where he assisted in arranging long-term, limited-recourse financing for private investments in renewable energy, telecommunications, mining & metals, PPPs, and other infrastructure projects in emerging and other international markets.
 He also advised clients on foreign direct investments, including those utilizing development finance institutions, export credit agencies, and political risk insurers.
 In addition, Mr. Montgomery has more than 25 years of marketing consulting and market research experience, informing and guiding clients' branding, communications, segmentation and innovation challenges across a range of industries, particularly in the information technology, telecommunications, financial services, CPG, pharmaceutical, and retail sectors.
 He is experienced in applying model-based quantitative analysis - particularly choice-based modeling - to solving competitive problems.
 Previously, from 1996 to 2010, Mr. Montgomery co-founded Hudson Group Inc. in New York, a research-based marketing consultancy.
-He also held prior positions as executive vice president at Marketing Strategy & Planning Inc./Synovate, and vice president at Hase Schannen Research Associates Inc. Mr. Montgomery holds an M.B.A from Northeastern University and a B.A. from the University of California, Berkeley.
+He also held prior positions as executive vice president at Marketing Strategy & Planning Inc./Synovate, and vice president at Hase Schannen Research Associates Inc. Mr. Montgomery holds an M.B.A from Northeastern University and a Bachelor of Arts degree from the University of California, Berkeley.
 From 2000-2022 he was Adjunct Faculty in Marketing at the University of Georgia.
-We believe Mr. Montgomery is well-qualified to serve as a member of the board due to his investment banking, structuring and strategic expertise, his contacts in emerging and other international markets and his extensive experience in marketing and market research.
+We believe Mr. Montgomery is well-qualified to serve as a member of the Board due to his investment banking, structuring and strategic expertise, his contacts in emerging and other international markets and his extensive experience in marketing and market research.